Tahmasib Ajdarov: Short biography

-Tahmasib Ajdarov was born on April 17, 1964 in Baku.
+Tahmasib Ajdarov was born on April 17, 1964, in Baku.
 He graduated with excellent marks from the Military Party School, Finance & Loans Department of Azerbaijan State University of Economics, and Law Department of Baku State University, and became an economist and lawyer.
 Then, he studied at the Civil Service Academy under the President of the Russian Federation.

 After the separation of the tax service from the Ministry of Finance in Azerbaijan, he served as the Head of the Legal Department at the General State Tax Inspection.
 After some time, he appointed to the position of the Deputy Head of the General State Tax Inspectorate under the relevant Executive Order of the President of Azerbaijan, served at that position for long time, and rose to the rank of the 1st Class Senior State Tax Service Advisor (Tax Service General).

-He successfully completed international retraining courses in tax in France, Germany, Austria and Turkey and obtained relevant certificates of those countries.
+He successfully completed international retraining courses in tax in France, Germany, Austria and Turkey and obtained relevant certificates from those countries.

 In 1996, he graduated from the postgraduate level of the Institute of Economics with excellent marks and successfully defended his PhD thesis.
 Tahmasib Hossein Ajdarov was rewarded with the PhD degree in Economics under the Decree Dated 1997 of the Supreme Attestation Commission of the Republic of Azerbaijan.
 He is the first researcher-scientist studying the issues of the formation and improvement of the tax mechanism in Azerbaijan.

-In 2000, he left for Kiev City of Ukraine for his scientific activity.
+In 2000, he left for Kyiv City of Ukraine for his scientific activity.
 After getting postgraduate education there, he successfully defended his doctoral dissertation in Finance, Money Circulation and Loans.
 Tahmasib Hossein Ajdarov was awarded with the degree of Doctor of Economics under the Decree Dated 2002 of the Supreme Attestation Commission of Ukraine.

 Tahmasib Ajdarov's scientific works were published in Azerbaijan, Russia, Ukraine, Belarus, Kazakhstan, Uzbekistan, Iran and Turkey.
 He is the author of 15 scientific monographies, 10 brochures, about 100 scientific articles, and a range of instructions, programs and draft laws.
-Currently, he continues on his scientific researches in Law and Economics.
+Currently, he continues on his scientific research in Law and Economics.